-The length of the survey can range from just one question, like an NPS survey, to a full-length questionnaire.
-Depending on the depth of your study, you can decide on the number of questions in the survey.
+The length of the survey can range from just one question, like an NPS survey, to a full-length questionnaire templates.
+Depending on the depth of your study, you can decide on the number of star questions in the survey.

 Types of perception survey

 A perception survey can be carried out at different stages of a customer journey.
 An organization can conduct this type of survey to understand whether the customers perceive their business to be environment-friendly, responsible, lawful, modern, a game-changer, and more.
 A perception survey can also be carried out to know what people think about the pricing, quality, support, and value for money.

 Here are some of the most used types of perception surveys.